garfix/nli-go/doc/manual/system-developer/a-binding-processing-function.md

     pre: aaa(X) :- ddd(X, Q1) eee(Q1, Q2)
     post: fff(Q1)

-Now the solution can be processed in terms of the original bindings and the key cabinet.
+Now the solution can be processed in terms of the original bindings.

 The resulting bindings are also from the namespace of the input variables, but they may contain some extra variables